Medical Weight loss, Dr. Thais Aliabadi | Top Gynecological Surgeon

 The health risks of being overweight

 As a medical professional, I can’t stress enough the importance of maintaining a healthy weight; there are so many health risks associated with being overweight.
-Extra weight increases stress on your heart, muscles, and bones, leading to various health problems.
+Excess weight puts additional stress on your heart, muscles, and bones, leading to various health issues.

 Fat cells release hormones that impact your metabolism and can lead to further weight gain.
 The hormones released by fat cells can also increase your risk of certain cancers, and cancer cells also use fat for fuel.
 Research also suggests that fat cells send signals that keep cells with damaged DNA from dying, thereby increasing your cancer risk.